ROADBLOCKS TO YOUR SUCCESS

-Do you have issues that will impact your ability to success?
+Do you have issues that will impact your success?
 Some job seekers have made decisions in the past that have a lasting effect on their ability to get a job.

-Credit Report issues such as criminal records or substance abuse will show up in background check and routine drug screenings that prospective employers perform.
+Issues such as criminal records or substance abuse will show up in background checks and routine drug screenings that prospective employers perform.

 If you have a background that includes a criminal history or substance abuse, experts agree that the best policy is to be honest about it with prospective employers.
 You should never attempt to lie or cover up background issues; most companies will terminate employees who have falsified applications, no matter how long they’ve been on the job.

 Employers may also check your credit history if you’re applying for a position of trust in a financial company.